The linkage class of a grade three complete intersection: The generic ring

 in which $d_2$ is the generic matrix with entries $x_{ij}$ and $d_1 = a_1 \bigwedge^{n-1} d_2^*$ for some fixed identification of $R_\mathrm{univ}^n \cong \bigwedge^{n-1} (R_\mathrm{univ}^n)^*$.
 Then if $R$ is any ring and $\mb{F}$ is a complex of the form \eqref{eq:GFR-length-two}, then there exists a unique homomorphism $R_\mathrm{univ} \to R$ specializing $\mb{F}^\mathrm{univ}$ to $\mb{F}$. \end{thm} Furthermore, the complex $\mb{F}^\mathrm{univ}$ over $R_\mathrm{univ}$ is itself acyclic.
 This explains the suggestive notation used in the theorem: $\mb{F}^\mathrm{univ}$ is the \emph{universal example} of a free resolution of the form \eqref{eq:GFR-length-two}. \begin{definition} Let $R$ be a ring and $\mb{F}$ a complex of free $R$-modules

 We say the sequence $\underline{f} = (f_0,\ldots,f_n)$ is the \emph{format} of $\mb{F}$.
-Suppose that \begin{enumerate} \item $\mb{F}$ is acyclic, and \item for any ring $S$ and free resolution $\mb{G}$ over $S$ with the same format $(f_0,\ldots,f_n)$, there exists a unique homomorphism $R\to S$ specializing $\mb{F}$ to $\mb{G}$. \end{enumerate} Then we say $(R,\mb{F})$ is the \emph{universal pair} for the format $\underline{f}$.
+Suppose that \begin{enumerate} \item $\mb{F}$ is acyclic, and \item for any ring $S$ and free resolution $\mb{G}$ over $S$ with the same format $(f_0,\ldots,f_n)$, there exists a unique homomorphism $R\to S$ specializing $\mb{F}$ to $\mb{G}$, in the sense that $\mb{F} \otimes_R S = \mb{G}$.
+Note that we require actual equality, not just an isomorphism. \end{enumerate} Then we say $(R,\mb{F})$ is the \emph{universal pair} for the format $\underline{f}$.
 We refer to $\mb{F}$ as a \emph{universal free resolution} and $R$ the associated \emph{universal ring}. \end{definition} The standard category theory argument regarding universal properties shows that, if a universal pair exists for a given format $\underline{f}$, then it is unique up to unique isomorphism.

-Conceptually, condition (2) expresses that $(R,\mb{F})$ encodes an equational structure theorem for free resolutions of format $\underline{f}$, and condition (1) expresses that this structure theorem is optimal since any other theorem must factor through $(R,\mb{F})$.
+Conceptually, condition (2) expresses that $(R,\mb{F})$ encodes an equational structure theorem for free resolutions of format $\underline{f}$, and condition (1) expresses that this structure theorem is optimal since any other example must factor through $(R,\mb{F})$.
 Here the adjective ``equational'' qualifies that these structure theorems assert unique solutions to a system of equations involving the entries of $\mb{G}$.
 The acyclicity criterion Theorem~\ref{thm:acyclicity-criterion} is not equational, for instance.

 In \cite{Hochster75}, Hochster constructed the universal pair $(R_\mathrm{univ},\mb{F}^\mathrm{univ})$ for length 2 formats $\underline{f} = (f_0,f_1,f_2)$.
 We assume $f_0 \geq r_0$, $f_1 = r_1 + r_2$, and $f_2 = r_2$ for positive integers $r_1,r_2$ to avoid degenerate cases.